SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Introduction/Zigbee Introduction - Touchlink Commissioning.md

 It is easy to set up the testing based on the scenario one.
 After we finish the scenario one, the Z3Switch and Z3Light are in the same distributed network and they are non factory new devices.

-Then, let’s build another Z3LightSoc sample and download the firmware into another WSTK kit, as the same operation in scenario one, you can launch the console in Network Analyzer and use the below CLI command to reset this second Z3Light device to factory new.
+Then, let’s build another Z3Light sample and download the firmware into another WSTK kit.
+As the same operation in scenario one, you can launch the console in Network Analyzer and use the below CLI command to reset this second Z3Light device to factory new.

 ```C
 plugin zll-commissioning reset